 Client and Partner Portals: The Central Command Hub

 A client portal like Ziggu serves as mission control for project communication.
 Instead of scattered email conversations, all stakeholders access one organized space.
+Modern customer portals have become the new website for project-based businesses, providing real-time access and transparency that traditional websites cannot match.

 Conversations happen in context.
 Document sharing includes built-in approval workflows.
 Task assignments track automatically.
 Everyone sees the same information at the same time.